:: Last updated 6/28/2014 ::

 What about the older souvenirs that are no longer produced?

-For those who want vintage and other sold-out Haunted Mansion items, such as the 1969 story album narrated by Thurl Ravenscroft, the 1964 sound effects album, the secret panel chest, E-Ticket magazine back issues, and the like, eBay should not be missed. eBay is also the place to go if you really WANT wild and wacky unofficial stuff, like original artwork, gate plaque castings, etceteras.
+For those who want vintage and other sold-out Haunted Mansion items, such as the original, vinyl 1969 story album narrated by Thurl Ravenscroft, the original, vinyl 1964 sound effects album, the secret panel chest, E-Ticket magazine back issues, and the like, eBay should not be missed.
 Bidding usually gets fierce on the most-wanted collectibles, but if you have to have it, chances are you'll be able to get it on eBay.
+If you want out-of-print Mansion media, some third party sellers on Amazon may have what you're after.

 Are there stores outside the parks that sell Mansion-related park souvenirs?